vpaliy/lru-expiring-cache/README.md

 Which one to use?

-If your function requires the functionality of LRU cache (removing the least recently used records to give room to the new ones), then use `lru_cache`; otherwise if you just need an expiring caching mechaniism, use `lazy_cache`.
-Note that `lazy_cache` clears the entire cache when the number of records have reached `maxsize`.
+If your function requires the functionality of LRU cache (removing the least recently used records to free space for new ones) then use `lru_cache`; otherwise, if you just need an expiring caching mechaniism, use `lazy_cache`.
+Note that `lazy_cache` clears the entire cache when the number of records has reached `maxsize`.

 ## License